luisbazdev/pigeon-framework/README.md

 ## Overview

-Pigeon is a backend framework for creating **Application Programming Interfaces** inspired mainly by [Express.js framework](https://expressjs.com/) and created by Luis Barraza (luisbazdev).
+Pigeon is a backend framework for creating **Application Programming Interfaces** inspired mainly by [Express.js framework](https://expressjs.com/) and created by Luis Barraza (luisbazdev) for learning purposes.
 It supports routing, authentication, middleware, and databases.

 The programmer can modify their API's settings in `index.ts` entry file by calling methods on the `Pigeon` object, this is the default `index.ts` file: